 The Associated Press isn't naming the defendant because of his age.
 He was 12 at the time and is designated as an adult in the juvenile court system.
 That means he would be sentenced as a juvenile if convicted, then resentenced as an adult at age 21.

-Prosecutors said the older boy had planned to stab someone for a year and that he hid the kitchen knife used in the slaying in a sandbox and removed his own shirt to keep blood off it.
+Prosecutors have said the teen planned to stab someone for a year and hid a knife in a sandbox.